npmurphy/MineClone2/README.md

 There is no support for running MineClone 2 in development versions of Minetest.

-To install MineClone 2 (if you haven't already), move this directory into the “games” directory of your Minetest data directory.
+To install MineClone 2 (if you haven't already), move this directory into the "games" directory of your Minetest data directory.
 Consult the help of Minetest to learn more.

 ## Project description
 The main goal of **MineClone 2** is to be a clone of Minecraft and to be released as free software.

-* **Target of development: Minecraft, PC Edition, version 1.11** (later known as “Java Edition”)
+* **Target of development: Minecraft, PC Edition, version 1.11** (later known as "Java Edition")
 * Features of later Minecraft versions might sneak in, but they have a low priority
 * In general, Minecraft is aimed to be cloned as good as Minetest currently permits (no hacks)
 * Cloning the gameplay has highest priority